TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/SEO/ModifyUrlForCanonicalTagEvent.rst

     string.

 ..  note::
-    ..  versionadded:: 13.0
+    ..  versionchanged:: 13.0
-    The event is even dispatched, in case the canonical tag generation is disabled via TypoScript
+    The event is even dispatched in case the canonical tag generation is disabled via TypoScript
-    :ref:`disableCanonical <t3tsref:setup-config-disableCanonical>` or via
+    (:ref:`disableCanonical <t3tsref:setup-config-disableCanonical>`) or via
-    the page property :php:`no_index`.
+    the page property :sql:`no_index`.
 If disabled, the :php:`\TYPO3\CMS\Seo\Exception\CanonicalGenerationDisabledException` is
     thrown.
 The exception is caught and transferred to the event, allowing listeners to determine whether the generation is disabled, using the